John Mwirichia

 John G. M. Mwirichia is a Kenyan politician and businessman.
-John Mwirichia began involvement in politics in 1992 during the struggle of multiparty democracy in Kenya and was in the forefront of the then Ford party to ensure that Kenya did not remain a one-party state.
-When multiparty was finally achieved, he went on to be elected Ford-Kenya chairman Nairobi branch and has since held various positions in the party.
-Mwirichia's identification with the mwananchi has endeared him to Kenyan hearts.
-Especially notable is his current struggle for a socialist nation where all Kenyans including those in power such as the president and members of parliament pay their taxes.
+He entered politics in 1992 during the struggle of multiparty democracy in Kenya and was a leader of the Ford party.
+When multiparty democracy was achieved, he went on to be elected Ford-Kenya chairman Nairobi branch and has since held various positions in the party.
+He has opposed the award of salary increment by MPs.
+Mwirichia has argued that Kenya does not need 'Foreign Constitutional Experts' as equivalents can be found within the country.